AngelC7434/github-tutorial/README.md

 ---
 ## Git vs. GitHub
-git = a programming language that allows the developer to keep snapshots of code and back-track previouse codes github = a place where coding is stored, specifically git.
+* Git = a programming language that allows the developer to keep snapshots of code and back-track previous codes
+* Github = a place where coding is stored, specifically git.
 Github also tracks the changes made.

 ---